-The Microsoft Surface Pro is a powerhouse that combines the features of a laptop and the versatility of a studio and tablet.
-But it’s not without its share of faults.
-Several users, for instance, have noticed that its battery drains a lot even when the device is in sleep mode.
-What’s the energy gobbler here?
+The Microsoft Surface Pro offers the power of a laptop with the versatility of a studio and tablet, but it is not without its flaws.
+Many users have observed significant battery drain even when the device is in sleep mode.
+The question arises: What is causing this excessive energy consumption?

 There’s something going on if the Surface Pro’s battery goes from 100 percent to zero in one night, particularly while the computer is supposed to be sleeping.
 Could it be the Bluetooth or another component that’s causing the unnecessary drain?
 Let’s have a closer look at why its battery drains fast in sleep mode and what you can do to solve the problem.